lauramhope/DrSillyStringz.Solution/README.md

 ## Description

 _This application showcases using EFCore and MySQL to create and link database schemas to the project models.
 Databases are generated via migrations using the command line.
-Application uses HTML helper methods, LINQ commands, and navigation properties to allow the owner of Dr. Sillystringz to add engineers and machiness and link these via many-to-many relationships._
+Application uses HTML helper methods, LINQ commands, and navigation properties to allow the owner of Dr. Sillystringz to add engineers and machines and link these via many-to-many relationships._

 ## Setup/Installation Requirements